Atmospheric Sciences: Databases for Atmospheric Science Research

 General Science Databases

 A multi-disciplinary database which offers information in many areas of academic study, Academic Search Premier focuses on a range of subjects including biology, chemistry, engineering, physics, psychology, religion/theology, and more.
-This database provides indexing and abstracts for more than 8,500 journals, with full text for more than 4,600 of those titles.
-PDF backfiles to 1975 and earlier are available for over one hundred journals, and searchable cited references are provided for more than 1,000 titles.
+This database provides indexing and abstracts for more than 17,000 journals, with full text for more than 10,000 of those titles.

 The CQ Researcher publishes reports 44 times a year that offer in-depth single-topic coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy.
 Each CQ Researcher report is investigated and written by a seasoned journalist.
 Editors identify the topic to be investigated, then the writer conceives its content, formulating the key questions that it will seek to answer; reads background material; interviews a range of sources; synthesizes available information; and writes the report.
 The report's writer quotes a range of sources, including lawmakers, academics, interest group representatives, government officials as well as citizens involved in the issue.
 The report concludes with a bibliography that contains an annotated list of key sources.